vstruct is a pure Python module for parsing and serializing

 During commands 13 and 14, we demonstrate accessing members of the parsed instance.

-Note that when we access an embedded complex VStruct
+Note that when we access an embedded complex VStruct, we can continue to

 index into it, but when we access a primitive member, we get its native Python